nikel-api/nikel-docs/docs/courses_schema.md

   "id": "ACMB01H3F20209",
   "code": "ACMB01H3",
-  "name": "Critical Reading, Thinking and Writing for ACM Programs", "description": "Academic study in the Department of Arts, Culture and Media is distinguished by critical, historical and practice-based approaches to text, image, sound and performance.
-This course focuses on critical reading, thinking and writing skills while introducing students to humanistic inquiry through lectures, readings, discussions, and attendance of campus performances and gallery exhibits.
-This is a writing intensive course that offers students regular constructive feedback on their work.", "division": "University of Toronto Scarborough", "department": "Dept. of Arts, Culture \u0026 Media (UTSC)", "prerequisites": "Any 2.0 credits",
+  "name": "Critical Reading, Thinking and Writing for ACM Programs", "description": "Academic study in the Department of Arts...", "division": "University of Toronto Scarborough", "department": "Dept. of Arts, Culture \u0026 Media (UTSC)", "prerequisites": "Any 2.0 credits",